linguistica-uchicago/lxa5/docs/sources/dev.rst

       from your <branch-name> of <your-github-name>/lxa5, as it were).
       Click "Pull request"
       (or something like "Make pull request" -- it should be something fairly prominent visually).
+      Create the pull request by giving your pull request a title (most probably something very similar to the branch name) and providing brief notes on what the new changes are in the "comments" section.
       Now you'll wait for feedback.

 7. **Start a new branch for a new mini project.**